HartD92/mcdowlinguist.github.io/_i18n/fr/_posts/2020-07-22-pinker-letter-signatories.markdown

 * Postdoctoral researchers were grouped in with data scientists and so on, unless "teaching" was indicated (in which case, they were counted as a lecturer)
 * Alums were counted as students if nothing else was indicated.
 * "Other" includes professionals within and outside of linguistics.
+* Anyone listing "lecturer" status in the UK, South Korea, Australia or New Zealand was manually changed to "professor," as the title corresponds to Assistant Professor or higher in North America.
+(This affected 16 peoples' classification.)
+Lecturers at European institutions were left off this list out of an abundance of caution.

-Note that this exercise was pretty weird to me.
+Note that this exercise felt pretty weird to me.
 Academic rank is a strange thing, and this whole classification scheme felt a little unsavory and demeaning.
 Anyway.
 Once those roles are defined, we make a lookup dataframe and match people with their generalized roles.
 (I reordered the factor to make the bar graph pretty.)

 Let's take a look at the values:

-* Student: 221
+* Student: 220
-* Professor: 157
+* Professor: 176
 * Researcher: 52
-* Lecturer: 34
+* Lecturer: 16
 * Other: 44

 124 names lacked a title.
 These were excluded from the graph.
 If anyone wants to look them up, have fun.